 However, there are other factors that play a large role in skin health and that is your microbiome.
 The skin houses moisture and is the home to around 1,000 species of bacteria.
 The National Institutes of Health (NIH) launched the Microbiome project to study microorganisms that live in and on us and their effect on human health and disease.
 Your gut also has a microbiome and the type of organisms you have can have a profound effect on your health.
 When you have bacteria, viruses, yeast, parasites, toxins, or undigested food in your gut, it can cause chronic inflammation, affect your immune system and show up on your skin!

 It is fascinating that this microscopic world that we can’t see can affect our skin and overall health.
 To find out what is living in your gut and if it is causing harm, I like to do a DNA evaluation of stool.
 It can tell you whether or not you have enough good organism to keep your gut healthy if you have any harmful organisms and whether or not they are causing inflammation, and if you have enough digestive enzymes and good immune function so you can kill and fight bacteria that don’t belong there.

-It is easy to remove the most offending foods for two weeks and add them back in one at a time to see which ones cause inflammation.
+It is easy to remove the most offending foods for two weeks.
+Then add them back in one at a time to see which ones cause inflammation.
 Everyone is different.
-Sometimes there are other factors such as chronic infection or hormonal issues and it is best to seek the advice of a functional medicine doctor to find the root cause and help you heal.
+Sometimes there are other factors such as chronic infection or hormonal issues.
+However, it is best to seek the advice of a functional medicine doctor to find the root cause.
 Your skin can be healthy and glowing.

 Dr. Maita is a recognized and award-winning holistic, functional and anti-aging physician and author.
 She transforms people’s lives by getting to the root cause of illness using the best of science and nature.
 Her approach is personalized, precision medicine where you are treated as the unique individual you are.